TrellixVulnTeam/swahilipython_SCMU/Doc/library/urllib.request.rst

 Note that urlopen returns a bytes object.
-This is because there is no way for urlopen to automatically determine the encoding of the byte stream it receives from the HTTP server.
+This is because there is no way for urlopen to automatically determine the encoding of the byte stream it receives kutoka the HTTP server.
 In general, a program will decode the returned bytes object to string once it determines or guesses the appropriate encoding.